sumnimab19/Web_APIs_Code_Quiz/README.md

 ## Description

 This application is a JavaScript questions quiz with multiple-choice answer.
 It also features a clean user interface and be responsive, ensuring that it adapts to multiple screen sizes.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript.
+This app has 5 JavaScript basic questions.
+The user should click on a answer to get to another questions.
+If the answer is correct, 'Correct' is displayed on green text and if the answer is incorrect, 'Wrong' is displayed in red text.

 ## Use Cases

-Users WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT Users can gauge their progress compared to their peers
+User WANTs to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT User can gauge their progress compared to their peers

 GIVEN User is taking a code quiz
 WHEN User click the start button
-THEN a timer starts at 75 seconds and User is presented with a question WHEN User answer a question
+THEN a timer starts at 75 seconds and user is presented with a question WHEN User answer a question
 THEN User is presented with another question
 WHEN User answer a question incorrectly